robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-use-assessment-and-feedback-to-greatest-effect/spring-week-4-ect-theory.md

 When we introduced the codes, it was important to model their use for the pupils and we marked a series of modelled answers on the board together.
 I used the “I do, we do, you do” approach and I was able to show my pupils how they should expect to see them presented in their work and what this meant that they needed to do as an action.

 On a practitioner level, I find the marking code effective as it helps me to provide meaningful feedback to my pupils.
 I find that they understand the code quickly and can begin to action feedback immediately.
 It has also had a positive impact on my workload as it is quicker to denote where success and areas for improvement are by using the symbols, rather than having to write lengthy prose.
 This saves me time and I can therefore invest that time into planning improvement tasks or planning for their next lesson where the pupils will actually have the opportunity to incorporate those improvements.
 I also find that when we are looking at work as a department, the marking code enables standardisation.
 I use the same codes as all the other teachers, and it makes cross referencing across the department quick and effective.
-We are able to look at a students' work, see where the teacher has identified where they think a criteria has or has not been met, and then we can check through it.
+We are able to look at a students’ work, see where the teacher has identified where they think a criteria has or has not been met, and then we can check through it.
 Alternatively, during blind standardisation (when we all have clean copies of the same script) we can then discuss it and if there is disagreement about the mark the question should be awarded, that’s when we can query why one person thinks there is sufficient evidence or not by using the symbols to zoom in on those areas in the question.

 My use of the marking code isn’t only kept for marking after the lesson, I also use it during my lessons to support with live marking.
 I circulate the room and use the marking codes to assess pieces of work and provide areas for improvement instantly.
 The pupils can then respond immediately, and I can support them with that where necessary.